stedy/recentplayoffs/README.md

 R package for determining how long major US professional sports teams have gone without a trip to the playoffs.

+Package has functionality to aggregate all four major leagues to show the team in each league with the longest playoff drought.
 Currently this yields the following result:

 | Team | Season | League |
 | ---- |:------:| -----: |